ryasar79/reduxx/README.md

     /*
       Old Fashioned State Changing:

-        You can also access and alter the global state manually The globalStateComponent (and its state)
+        You can also access and alter the global state manually.
+        The globalStateStorageInstance (and its state)
-        is just a normal React component (and state).
+        is just a normal React Component instance (and state).
     */

-    const globalStateComponent = reduxX.globalStateComponent;
+    const { globalStateStorageInstance } = reduxX;

     // setting the state:
     // this will produce the same state change as above

-    globalStateComponent.setState({
+    globalStateStorageInstance.setState({

         'monkey-favoriteFood': 'apple',
         'hippo-status-mood': 'full',